 - Institutional repository - this is a Yale-only institutional repository of student submissions.
 Student papers stored here are from Turnitin assignments Yale faculty have chosen to store in the Yale-only Institution paper repository.

-- Exclude bibiographic materials - Turnitin will identify segments of the student submission that look like a bibliography or citation section.
+- Exclude bibliographic materials - Turnitin will identify segments of the student submission that look like a bibliography or citation section.

 - Exclude quote materials - Turnitin will ignore parts of the student submission that are in between double quotation marks.

-- Exclude small sources - You can set a standard or threshold for what is identified as a potential problem.
+Exclude small sources - You can set a standard or threshold for what is identified as a potential problem.
 You can choose the number of words or percentage of words.
-(Example: if you set a threshold of 10 words, Turnitin will only highlight segments of the submission where more than 10 consecutive words are the same as another source.)

-- Enable grammar checking using ETS® e-rater® technology - automated grammar, usage, mechanics, style and spelling checker.
+- Enable grammar checking using ETS® e-rater® technology - This is an automated grammar, usage, mechanics, style and spelling checker.

 4. Show report to students

-For more information, refer to our guide on How do I create an assignment with Turnitin?
+For more information, refer to our guide on Creating an assignment with Turnitin.